GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult.
+> ### Documenting is very, very hard; it’s time-consuming.
+To do it right, you’ve got to do it like programming.
+You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
+People don’t do that.
 >
-> ~ *Tony Hoare*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts